awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/OperationList-cmd.md

   + `Green`: Indicates the environment is healthy and fully functional\.

   + `Gray`: Default health for a new environment\.
-The environment is not fully launched and health checks have not started or health checks are suspended during an `UpdateEnvironment` or `RestartEnvironment`request\.
+The environment is not fully launched, and health checks have not started or health checks are suspended during an `UpdateEnvironment` or `RestartEnvironment`request\.

 + **Resources—**A list of AWS resources used in this environment\.